Image by Hallmark Cards

 - Psalm 110:4

-So Yeshua Hamashiach/Jesus Christ/Messiah, like Melchizedek, is both high priest and king.
-In His first coming He would declare His arrival in His priestly office and authority as the Suffering Servant, the promised Sacrifice Lamb of God.
-Later, at the end of this evil age, will He come back again in His kingdom office and authority as the Conquering King.
+So Yeshua Hamashiach/Jesus Christ/Messiah, like Melchizedek, is both high priest and King of Salem or Prince of Peace.
+In His first coming He would declare His arrival in His High Priestly office and authority as the Suffering Servant, the promised Sacrifice Lamb of God.
+Later, at the end of this evil age, will He come back again in His Kingdom office and authority as the Conquering King.

 Dear saints, we are now in the 21st century.
 Nearly 2000 years have passed since Messiah made His first epic entry into His holy city on Palm Sunday back in 32 A.D.
 The prophet Hosea in his prophecy of the "two days" also speaks of a gap and a revival that would follow.